AliMounsif/pick-up-location-input/README.md

 * install yarn in your pc
 * get in the project directory
-* run:
-  yarn install
+* run: yarn install
-  yarn start
+* run: yarn start